-Information is presented (in the B-series tables) on selected establishment practices and supplementary wage provisions as they relate to office and plant workers.
+Information is presented (in the B-series tables) on selected establishment practices and supplementary wage provisions as they relate to plant and office workers.
 Administrative, executive, and professional employees, and force-account construction workers who are utilized as a separate work force are excluded.
+"Plant workers" include working foremen and all nonsupervisory workers (including leadmen and trainees) engaged in nonoffice functions.
 "Office workers" include working supervisors and nonsupervisory workers performing clerical or related functions.
-"Plant workers" include working foremen and all nonsupervisory workers (including leadmen and trainees) engaged in nonoffice functions.
 Cafeteria workers and routemen are excluded in manufacturing industries, but included in nonmanufacturing industries.